daquexian/onnx-simplifier/README.md

 We created a Chinese QQ group for ONNX!

-ONNX QQ Group (Chinese): 1021964010, verification code: nndab
+ONNX QQ Group (Chinese): 1021964010, verification code: nndab.
+Welcome to join!